 How To Make Vegan Chocolate Guinness Cake

-- Add all of the dry ingredients to a bowl and mix them together.
+Add all of the dry ingredients to a bowl and mix together.

-Decorating Tip - If you want to decorate with chocolate curls, simply get a bar of dark dairy-free chocolate.
-Make sure it's at room temperature then use a vegetable peeler to shave curls of chocolate onto a plate.
-Pop the plate in the freezer to keep them nice and firm until you're ready to scatter them on the top of the cake.
+If you want to decorate with chocolate curls as I did, get a large bar of dairy-free dark chocolate.
+Make sure it's at room temperature, then use a vegetable peeler to shave curls of chocolate onto a cold plate.
+Pop the plate in the freezer to firm them up before scattering them over the top of the cake.

 Recipe FAQs